Adoption of free and open-source software by public institutions: United States

 In September 2006, the Commonwealth of Massachusetts announced its formal adoption of the OpenDocument standard for all Commonwealth entities.

-In February 2009, the United States White House moved its website to Linux servers using Drupal for content management.
+In February 2009, the White House moved its website to Linux servers using Drupal for content management.

 In August 2016, the United States government announced a new federal source-code policy.
 This policy mandates that at least 20% of custom source code developed by or for any agency of the federal government must be released as open-source software (OSS).
 In addition, the policy requires that all source code be shared between agencies.
 The public release is under a three-year pilot program and agencies are obliged to collect data on this pilot to gauge its performance.
 The overall policy aims to reduce duplication, avoid vendor 'lock-in', and stimulate collaborative development.
 A new website provides "an online collection of tools, best practices, and schemas to help agencies implement this policy", the policy announcement stated.
 It also provides the "primary discoverability portal for custom-developed software intended both for Government-wide reuse and for release as OSS".
 As yet unspecified OSS licenses will be added to the code.
 The US Chief Information Officer Tony Scott, co-author of the policy, blogged "This is, after all, the People's code.
 Explore it.
 Learn from it.
 Improve it.
 Use it to propel America's next breakthrough in innovation."